 You should also know about the “bead types” your bike tire has.
 The bead is described as the portion of the tire which makes it stay stuck to the rim.
 This is done by a thin cord of woven steel or aramid fiber which is located around the inner circumference on both sides of the tire and holds the tire firmly to the rims.

-There typically two types of bead tires: Folding bead tires and wire bed tires.
-Folding bead tires are foldable, used for racing, lighter than wire beads one, more expensive and harder to mount when they are new.
-On the other hand, wire bead tires are usually less expensive, good for training bikes, easier to mount and maintain their shape even when not mounted.
+There are typically two types of bead tires, Folding bead tires and wire bed tires.
+Folding bead tires are foldable, used for racing, lighter than wire beads, more expensive, and harder to mount when they are new.
+On the other hand, wire bead tires are usually less expensive, good for training bikes, easier to mount, and maintain their shape even when not mounted.

 Tread compounds are organic substances put in tires to make them firmer while running on the roads.
-Examples of these tread compound include butyl rubber, carbon black compounds, silica and other synthetic compounds and other additives.
-All these tread compounds encourage good traction, durability and great firmness so that your bike tire can stay on the roads and not skid off.
+Examples of these tread compounds include butyl rubber, carbon black compounds, silica and other synthetic compounds, and other additives.
+All these tread compounds encourage good traction, durability, and great firmness so that your bike tire can stay on the roads and not skid off.

-At the end of this article, you will have been exposed to the different types of frames and wheels for your lightest road bikes.
-It is advisable that you go for something that is the lightest: lightest frame, lightest wheels etc.
+By now, you know the different types of frames and wheels for your lightest road bikes.
+The best way to build a lightweight road bike is that you choose the lightest materials: lightest frame, lightest wheels, etc.